hugojosefson/proxmox-root-on-encrypted-zfs/README.md

     `ROOT_AUTHORIZED_KEYS`.
 14. Install Dropbear for remote unlocking, but let it generate its own server keys.
-Useful to access it using a different hostname, so that the ssh client keeps track of the two different sets of keys under different hostnames.
+Useful to access it using a different hostname, so that the ssh client keeps track of the two different sets of host keys at different hostnames.
 15. Skip installing `popularity-contest`.

 #### Step 5: GRUB Installation